pjc0247/UniScript/docs/readme.md

 UniScript
 ====

-* This documentation does not inform you about script syntax since it's totally C#.
+* This documentation does not inform you about script syntax becuase it's totally C#.

 Subjects
 ----